italia/daf-docs/overview/index.rst

 Overview
 ========

-The DAF is an open source project meant to manage the data of Public Administration of a country.
+The DAF is an open source project meant to manage the data of a country's Public Administration.

 Consequently, it is designed to: